Acrotretida

-Acrotretida is an extinct order of linguliform brachiopods in the class Lingulata.
-They lived from the Lower Cambrian to the Middle Devonian, with their peak diversity from the Middle Cambrian to the Ordovician.
-Acrotretida contains the sole superfamily Acrotretoidea.
+Acrotretides (Acrotretida) are an extinct order of linguliform brachiopods in the class Lingulata.
+Acrotretida contains 8 families within the sole superfamily Acrotretoidea.
+They lived from the Lower Cambrian to the Middle Devonian, rapidly diversifying during the middle Cambrian.
+In the upper Cambrian, linguliforms reached the apex of their diversity: acrotretides and their relatives the lingulides together comprised nearly 70% of brachiopod genera at this time.
+Though acrotretides continued to diversify during the Ordovician, their proportional dominance declined, as rhynchonelliforms took on a larger role in brachiopod faunas.

-Many acrotretides have a tall and conical ventral valve with a pedicle opening at the apex, while the dorsal valve was convex to a much lesser degree.
-Based on preserved muscle scars, the lateral muscles are shifted back and condensed into large bundles of tendons.
-These replace the stout, column-like central muscles, which are present in other linguliforms but apparently absent in acrotretides.
+Many acrotretides have a tall and conical ventral valve with a pedicle opening at the apex, while the dorsal valve is convex to a much lesser degree.
+Based on preserved muscle scars, the lateral muscles were shifted back and condensed into large bundles of tendons.
+These replaced the stout, column-like central muscles, which are present in other linguliforms but apparently absent in acrotretides.
 The larval shell, which is retained near the pedicle opening, has a strongly pitted texture.
-The adult shell is smooth and has a rounded outline, and is phosphatic like other linguliforms.
+The adult shell is smooth, with a rounded outline and an organo-phosphatic composition, like other linguliforms.